 Katie has been translating since 1998, editing since 2007, interpreting since 2010 and training conference interpreters since 2012.
+She completed her PhD in the right to food and food sovereignty between 2016 and 2020.
 Her working languages are: English A, Spanish B and French, German, Portuguese and Italian C. She also speaks Nepali, a language she acquired whilst doing research on the struggles for access to natural resources and the human right to food in Nepal.

 Her work experience includes:

 - Training and helping to create a network of solidarity interpreters in South Asia (India and Nepal), including co-writing a manual;

 - Actively participating in the Pedagogical Committee and Language Team of the Schola Campesina;

 - Editing and proofreading the Right to Food and Nutrition Watch;